 i.
 Based on a voluntary request of a fully retired individual who is no longer working in the field of HIIM.
 The individual may retire and begin work in a field unrelated to HIIM so long as he or she no longer holds any HIIM responsibilities.
 The individual's credential(s) must be active and in good standing at the time of the request.
 Retired requests must be done in writing.
 Requests can be submitted to Certification@ahima.org.
+Requests to un-retire a credential can only be done once every 5 years.
 In order to re-activate a retired credential, a three hundred (\$300.00) re-activation fee will be required.
-Re-activation requests can be submitted to Certification@ahima.org.
+Reactivation requests can be submitted to Certification@ahima.org.

 An individual falling under the retired status must use the term "retired" following his or her credential in order to differentiate from the Active Status credential, e.g. John Smith, RHIA (Retired).